mittelmark/microemacs/README.md

 * fix for str_errlist[errno] by replacing it with strerror(errno) on Linux x64 - Fedora with gcc 10.3
 * adding schemes (themes) [Ayu Light](https://github.com/ayu-theme/ayu-colors) and [Dracula](https://github.com/dracula/dracula-theme)

-Here the Ayu Light theme:
+Here the Ayu Light theme which is defined in the file [schemeal.emf](src/macros/schemeal.emf)

 ![](images/ayu-light.png)

+* adding Markddown mode

 ## Original README